A guide to putting your campaig message across in newspaper, radio and on tv.

 If, after trying to talk to a journalist who did a negative write up, you get another negative article from them, look for another journalist to talk to.
 It's rarely worth the effort of complaining to the Independent Press Standards Organisation, but you may feel it worthwhile to get lots of people to complain to the paper.
 If you have been badly misrepresented then send out another news release as soon as possible to put your side of the story across, and write a letter to the editor, asking them to publish it as your 'right to reply'.

-Sooner or later you'll be asked to give an interview.
-This will be most effective (and a more enjoyable experience for you) if you are well prepared.
+The person provided as media contact may be asked to do an interview.
+This could be from a print journalist looking for more quotes, or for radio or television.
+Either way, this will be most effective (and a more enjoyable experience for you) if you are well prepared.

 If you want to ensure your message is heard, keep it simple.
 Think of no more than three points that you want to get across.
 Too many points can confuse people and make the issue sound complicated.
 If several of you are to be interviewed then agree on the same three points.
-Use repetition to make your key points over and over, but use different words every time so the listener doesn't get bored.
-Even better would be to prepare some super, snappy sound-bites.
+Make your key points lots of times, but use different words every time so the listener doesn't get bored.
+Even better would be to prepare some super-snappy sound-bites.

 A sound-bite is a brief sentence, short and self-contained.
+It should read nicely and sound good.
 For example:

-An advantage of using sound-bites is that if the media only use a small section of the interview, it's highly likely they will use your sound-bites because they read nicely / sound good.
+An advantage of using sound-bites is that if the media only use a small section of the interview, it's highly likely they will pick your sound-bites.
 Here are some tips for composing sound-bites:

 Use everyday language and avoid acronyms and technical terms at all costs.
 Try to illustrate your points with clear examples.
-You could refer to other communities or scientific reports but if your audience is the general public, then when you use an abstract fact or statistic, you’ll need to add something that helps people relate it to their own experience.
+For example, if you refer to scientific reports and your audience is the general public, then when you use an abstract fact or statistic, you’ll need to add something that helps people relate it to their own experience.
 For example: ‘In 2014 US fracking wells created enough toxic waste water to fill at least 1 million Olympic sized swimming pools’.

 Be confident and co-operative.
 Point out any untruths immediately by calmly and politely interrupting to make sure mistakes or misinterpretations are addressed quickly.